LouisRossouw/PIPEDREAMS/README.md

   how to build a animation VFX Pipeline!

-- Currently, PipeDreams is a basic Pipeline (mostly a DCC launcher for now) that allows a large team of 3D artists to work seemlessly together on the same projects, it modifies the 3D package to a specific project environment, provides core tools for the DCC, such as a Scene Manager, Export Manager and a Capture Manager, these set of tools allows for the automotation of repetitive importing and exporting of assets, while keeping the file structure and naming conventions neat with versioning control.
+- Currently, PipeDreams is a basic Pipeline (mostly a DCC launcher for now) that allows a small team of 3D artists to work seemlessly together on the same projects, it modifies the 3D package to a specific project environment, provides core tools for the DCC, such as a Scene Manager, Export Manager and a Capture Manager, these set of tools allows for the automotation of repetitive importing and exporting of assets, while keeping the file structure and naming conventions neat with versioning control.